getsentry/rfcs/text/0071-continue-trace-over-process-boundaries.md

 ### Propagating/sending tracing information via environment variables:

-The integrations that patch functions that are used for spawning new processes (`StdlibIntegration` in Python) should be changed so they use the parsed tracing information (if any) and serialize it to the environment variables (`SENTRY_TRACING_BAGGAGE`, `SENTRY_TRACING_SENTRY_TRACE`) for the newly spawned process.
+The integrations that patch functions that are used for spawning new processes (`StdlibIntegration` in Python) should be changed so they use the parsed tracing information (if any) and serialize it to the environment variables (`SENTRY_BAGGAGE`, `SENTRY_TRACE`) for the newly spawned process.
 The variable `SENTRY_TRACING_USE_ENVIRONMENT` should also be set to `true` so the receiving process is picking up the information.

 ## Option B) Passing tracing information via files